softwaremill/meerkat/ReadMe.md

 This project, initiated within the DevOps OSS space at SoftwareMill, aims to provide a ready-to-deploy configuration based on OpenTelemetry for JVM applications.

 It's made of two parts - [Kustomize](https://kustomize.io/#overview) manifests for Kubernetes and quick start configuration described with [Pulumi](https://www.pulumi.com/docs/languages-sdks/javascript/).
 If you already have a Kubernetes cluster, look into [deploying OpenTelemetry Operator configuration only](docs/Kustomize.md).
-If you want a demo, look into [try-me environment instructions](docs/TryMe.md).
+If you want a demo, look into [try-me environment instructions](docs/TryMe.md), where you will find ready-to-deploy configuration of backends such as Loki, Grafana, Tempo and Mimir (known also as LGTM stack).

 **This starter kit is intended for Developers and DevOps professionals who wish to implement observability into their JVM-based applications using Kubernetes.
 Future plans include extending the configuration to additional platforms beyond Kubernetes, such as AWS ECS.**